Federal agents who shot Alex Pretti in Minneapolis placed on leave

-At least two federal agents who were involved in Saturday’s fatal shooting of Alex Pretti have been placed on administrative leave, two US media outlets reported on Wednesday.
+At least two federal agents who were involved in Saturday’s fatal shooting of Alex Pretti in Minneapolis have been placed on administrative leave, two US media outlets reported on Wednesday.

 The US Department of Homeland Security said the two immigration agents who discharged their weapons during the deadly encounter with Mr Pretti were put on leave as part of standard procedures, Fox News reported.